 - Changes requiring MH approval: If shifts between budget categories (1) introduce or eliminate budget categories, (2) exceed either of the budget line items involved in the shift by more than 20% or (3) affect the participation of advisors, a revised budget must be submitted with a written explanation for the changes.
 These changes should have written approval from MH before you act upon them.
 The Project Director and the Fiscal Officer should jointly submit a request for a budget change.
 The request must be in writing and should include both an explanation for the change(s) and a revised budget.
 Written approval must be given by MH before putting the changes into effect.E-Mail (firstname.lastname@example.org) requests are acceptable for obtaining approval.

 - Changes NOT requiring MH approval: Shifts within budget categories are allowed only when they do not exceed 20% of the involved budget line items, do not introduce or eliminate budget categories and do not affect the participation of advisors.

 If it is necessary for you to extend your grant period, please send a written request to MH stating your reasons for needing an extension.
 Do not assume that your grant period has been extended until you receive written approval from MH.

 TERMINATION OF GRANT

-If MHC ascertains that the general provisions or special conditions of the Grant Agreement are not being met, it will inform the sponsoring organization through its Project Director or Executive Director.
-If, after such notification, failure to conform to the conditions and provisions of the Grant Agreement still persists, MHC can immediately terminate the grant.
+If MH ascertains that the general provisions or special conditions of the Grant Agreement are not being met, it will inform the sponsoring organization through its Project Director or Executive Director.
+If, after such notification, failure to conform to the conditions and provisions of the Grant Agreement still persists, MH can immediately terminate the grant.
 Once the grant has been terminated, additional grant funds may not be expended.
-All unexpended funds must be returned to MHC with an itemized accounting of all funds expended prior to termination.
+All unexpended funds must be returned to MH with an itemized accounting of all funds expended prior to termination.

 A FINAL REMINDER